Welcome to our Year 4 Class Page

 Current Curriculum Theme

-Our current theme is ‘That’s All Folks!’ – Exchanging Ideas.
-It is part of our whole school focus on COMMUNICATION.
+Our current theme is ‘Law and Order’- Keeping the Peace.
+It is part of our whole school focus on CONFLICT.

-The other subjects included in this thematic unit are art, dance, computing, literacy, science, maths and PSHE.
-Breadth comes, not only from the range of subjects covered, but also from their careful integration, leading to more connected thinking.
-Global Dimensions help pupils develop a wider perspective and understand the links between their own lives and those of people around the globe, as well as understanding their own place in the worldwide community.
+The other subjects included in this thematic unit are art, dance, ICT / computing, literacy, maths, music, drama, speaking and listening and PSHE.
+Breadth comes, not only from the range of subjects offered, but also from their careful integration, leading to more connected thinking.
+Global Dimensions help pupils develop a wider perspective and understand the links between their own lives and those of people aroundthe globe, as well as understanding their own place in the worldwide community.

 ‘Learning Means the World’ puts great emphasis on curriculum depth.
 We focus on common attributes that ensure provision of a deep curriculum and use them to underpin our thematic units.
 We consider these to be:- meaning and relevance; cohesion; opportunities for inquiry; development of critical, creative and high order thinking skills; integration of subjects; provision of access to information from a range of sources and viewpoints and the authenticity of end products.